Coronavirus digest: Germany to offer vaccines to children in 2022 | DW | 20.09.2021

 India conducted the lowest number of daily COVID-19 tests since mid-August on Sunday, but the health ministry urged local governments not to let their guard down.

 States and federally controlled territories carried out 1.18 million tests on Sunday, government data showed on Monday, down from 1.56 million on Saturday.
-The new figures comes after states have dropped compulsory testing for fully vaccinated traverlers in recent weeks, as they try to boost their economies by making it easier for people to commute.
+The new figures come after states have dropped compulsory testing for fully vaccinated travelers in recent weeks, as they try to boost their economies by making it easier for people to commute.

 New infections have also plateaued at around 30,000 a day as vaccinations have increased substantially.
 However, some experts say that number could also be due to reduced testing.

-Meanwhile, the health ministry has said India will resume exports of COVID-19 vaccines from the next quarter, prioritising the global vaccine-sharing platform COVAX and neighbouring countries first as supplies rise.
+Meanwhile, the health ministry has said India will resume exports of COVID-19 vaccines from the next quarter, prioritizing the global vaccine-sharing platform COVAX and neighboring countries first as supplies rise.

 Vietnam's capital Hanoi will ease severe lockdown restrictions on Tuesday.
 Hanoi will allow the resumption of construction sites, while restaurants and cafes will be allowed to offer take-out and delivery in 19 low-risk cities.
 Since the fourth wave of the virus began in April 2021, Hanoi has reported just over 4,000 cases.
 Hanoi has vaccinated almost 95% of the adult population with at least one dose.